 (Lily had her first baby 2 days after her 2nd birthday!
 3/12/09.
 Unfortunately, we sold Emmy and Lily in 2009)

-We sheer them every spring and then they all look so young and trim.
+We shear them every spring and then they all look so young and trim.
 (If you have need for wool, please contact us).
 They eat grass hay or alfalfa, or pretty much anything green.
 Once a year we give them and the goats a vaccine to keep them healthy.
 They are our noisiest critters, always begging for food or attention.
 They always love a good back rub.
 Our sheep are what we call "consumers" because the only thing they give back is entertainment!

 The babies' feet are soft like rubber and will harden up as they walk around.
 Their fur is bumpy and not very soft.
 Suffolk babies are born black but will turn white like their parents.
 Babydoll babies are born the color they will always be...the black babydolls will fade to a brown!